leontaridiss/exoplanet_transits/README.md

 the calibrated photoelectron count rates for the star (as electrons/sec).
 The light curves each cover about a month and the individual data points correspond to 2-minute intervals.
 There are gaps of a few days in the middle of the observations due to observing constraints on the satellite.

-We are trying to identyfy the transits and apply a fit using simple model as in the image below.
+We are trying to identify the transits and apply a fit using simple model as in the image below.

 ![Alt text](<Media/Screenshot 2023-07-07 142313.png>)